The Slave (Singer novel)

-The Slave (דער קנעכט) is a novel by Isaac Bashevis Singer originally written in Yiddish that tells the story of Jacob, a scholar sold into slavery in the aftermath of the Khmelnytsky massacres, who falls in love with a gentile woman.
+The Slave (דער קנעכט) is a 1962 novel by Isaac Bashevis Singer, originally written in Yiddish.
+It tells the story of Jacob, a scholar sold into slavery in the aftermath of the Khmelnytsky massacres, who falls in love with a gentile woman.
 Through the eyes of Jacob, the book recounts the history of Jewish settlement in Poland at the end of the 17th century.
 While most of the book's protagonists are Jews, the book is also a criticism of Orthodox Jewish society.
 The English version was translated by the author and Cecil Hemley.

 Plot summary

 Jacob, the hero of the book, is a resident of Josefov, a Jewish town in Poland.
 After the Khmelnytsky massacres, in which his wife and three children were murdered by Cossacks, Jacob is sold as a slave to gentile peasants in the southern Polish mountains.
 During his years of slavery, he strives to maintain his Judaism by observing as many Jewish rituals as possible and by maintaining high ethical standards for himself.

 While in captivity, Jacob falls in love with his master's daughter, Wanda.
-While Jewish law and custom forbids Jews from even touching a woman a man is not married to and also forbids Jews from cohabiting with gentiles, Jacob's love for Wanda is too powerful to overcome and they have sex.
-Later, Jews from Josefov come to ransom him by paying off Wanda's father and he returns to Josefov.
+Although Jewish law and tradition prohibit physical contact with women outside marriage and forbid cohabitation with non Jews, Jacob's love for Wanda proves stronger than these restrictions, and the two enter into a relationship.
+Later, members of the Jewish community from Josefov arrive to secure his release by paying a ransom to Wanda's father, allowing Jacob to return to Josefov.
 While in Josefov, Jacob dreams of Wanda.
 In his dream, Wanda is pregnant and asks Jacob why he abandoned her and left the child in her womb to be raised by gentiles.
 Jacob decides to return to the gentile village, take Wanda as his wife, and help her convert to Judaism.
 Jacob and Wanda reach another town, Pilitz, where Jacob begins to make his living as a teacher.
 In Pilitz, Wanda becomes known as 'Sarah' and Jacob instructs her to be pretend that she is deaf and mute so as not to reveal her gentile origins.
 Sarah thirsts for knowledge about Judaism and at night, Jacob teaches her Jewish beliefs and practices.
 She suffers in silence as the women of the town gossip about her right in front of her, as they believe she is deaf and cannot hear them.
 Her secret is finally discovered when she screams loudly at the women gossiping around her during the birth of her and Jacob's son.
 Frustrated at the predictions of her death openly discussed around her, Sarah has enough, demanding to be able to die in peace and pointing out the hypocrisy the townsfolk.
 Sarah dies after the difficult birth, and is given a "donkey's burial" outside of the Jewish cemetery.
 Jacob is taken away by two dragoons to be executed for converting a Christian to Judaism, but he escapes.